 - Lost and found bins will be cleaned out weekly at the end of every Sunday.
 Unclaimed items will be given away or repurposed by the JCC.

 - The pool pavilion may be rented for parties during normal hours of operation.
 The entire pool area may be rented for parties outside of normal pool hours.
-Contact Wendy Lawrence to make arrangements.
+Contact Brook Hudson to make arrangements.